saezlab/FUNKI/example_inputs/README.md

 - CRC1550_Retreat_heartExample.csv
   -> The dataset that is used for the ChatGPT demonstration.

+The following files are from the project [GSE50760](https://github.com/adugourd/GSE50760/tree/main/example_inputs):
 - differential_genes.csv
   -> Only a list of genes that uses ora.
 There is no difference between using a file with a genes column or entering the genes in the textfield on the website.
 - differential_pvals.csv